 What can You Make with Butternut Squash?

-It is also just a great side dish, sautéed and served with butter, salt, and pepper.
+Butternut squash is also great just as a side dish, sautéed and served with butter, salt, and pepper.

 Is it Good for Weight Loss?